papivot/pace-docs/PKS High Availability.md

 ...
 ```

-- Within a few minutes the kubectl get nodes window will show a new node has joined the cluster and is taking workloads -
+- Within a few minutes, the kubectl get nodes window will show a new node has joined the cluster and is taking workloads -

 ```shell
 Every 2.0s: kubectl get nodes -o wide                                                                                              Navneets-MBP.navlab.io: Fri Jun 21 15:24:11 2019